serenity-is/docs/README.md

 [StartSharp](https://serenity.is) is the premium application template we offer to our paid customers.
 It contains everything in Serene, in addition to a more polished theme, and some [extra features](startsharp/README.md).
 They are both based on the Serenity platform.

-## Who/What This Platform Is For

-Serenity is best suited to line-of-business (LOB) applications which can be described as programs that contain integrated capabilities and tie into databases, generally with many forms and listing/reporting pages.

-It is also a good fit for administrative interfaces of public-facing websites.

-Serenity handles most of the internal plumbing for cross-cutting concerns of such applications, including data manipulation, filtering, services, caching, localization, navigation, validation, user access control, and declarative UI.

 ## What's In The Name

 Serenity has dictionary meanings of *peace*, *comfort*, and *calmness*.

 This is what we are trying to achieve with Serenity.
 We hope that after installing and using it you will feel this way too...

+## Who/What This Platform Is For

+Serenity is best suited to line-of-business (LOB) applications which can be described as programs that contain integrated capabilities and tie into databases, generally with many forms and listing/reporting pages.

+It is also a good fit for administrative interfaces of public-facing websites.

+Serenity handles most of the internal plumbing for cross-cutting concerns of such applications, including data manipulation, querying, filtering, services, caching, localization, navigation, validation, user access control, and declarative UI.

 ## Some of the Out-of-the-Box Features

 * A modular, service-based web application model
 * A code generator (Sergen) to produce initial services/user interface code for an SQL table
 * Two-way transformations between C#/TypeScript code that provides build-time error checking and intelli-sense support
-* Attribute-based declarative user interfaces
+* Attribute-based declarative user interfaces implemented via a widget system
 * Seamless data-binding through form definitions (form <-> entity <-> service).
 * Local/distributed caching and invalidation
 * Simple, data-driven reporting, Excel export